rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 <span class="caption">Listing 10-22: Using the `longest` function with
 references to `String` values that have different concrete lifetimes</span>

-Next, let's try an example that will show that the lifetime of the reference in `result` must be the smaller lifetime of the two arguments.
-We'll move the declaration of the `result` variable outside the inner scope, but leave the assignment of the value to the `result` variable inside the scope with `string2`.
-Next, we'll move the `println!` that uses `result` outside of the inner scope, after it has ended.
+Next, let’s try an example that will show that the lifetime of the reference in `result` must be the smaller lifetime of the two arguments.
+We’ll move the declaration of the `result` variable outside the inner scope, but leave the assignment of the value to the `result` variable inside the scope with `string2`.
+Next, we’ll move the `println!` that uses `result` outside of the inner scope, after it has ended.
 The code in Listing 10-23 will not compile:

 <span class="filename">Filename: src/main.rs</span>